ProtonMail/proton-python-client/doc/srp.rst

   .. method:: User.verify_session( bytes_H_AMK )

     Complete the :class:`User` side of the authentication process.
+By verifying the *bytes_H_AMK* value returned by
-If the authentication succeded :meth:`authenticated` will return True
+    :meth:`Verifier.verify_session`.
+If the authentication succeded
+    :meth:`authenticated` will return True

 .. _example: